OperaGraecaAdnotata/OGA/README.md

 The IPA transcription is based on a ByT5 model that achieved an accuracy of **0.83** (correct IPA transcriptions) on Greek and Latin data from Wiktionary.
-The IPA transcription is the 5th BCE Attic one (e.g., see [ἄξιοι](https://en.wiktionary.org/wiki/%E1%BC%84%CE%BE%CE%B9%CE%BF%CE%B9#Ancient_Greek)).
+The IPA transcription is the 5th BCE Attic one (see, for example, [ἄξιοι](https://en.wiktionary.org/wiki/%E1%BC%84%CE%BE%CE%B9%CE%BF%CE%B9#Ancient_Greek)).

 The present repository is organized thus (further details within each folder):